antaryl/LinuxTerminal-PHP/README.md

 # Linux Terminal PHP

-Include this App in your project and start using your simple Linux Terminal in a Webpage
+Include term.php file in your project and start using your simple Linux Terminal in a Webpage

 ## Requirements
 - PHP 5.0 or 7.0